thellimist/TIL/README.md

 ## Logs
 ### Day 12: 7/02/2017
-- Making vacination, one must grow a culture then heat it up.
+- To make vacination, one must grow a culture then heat it up.
-- Making penicillin, just use the mold growing on top of food.
+- To make penicillin, just use the mold growing on top of food.
 It's the green ones on bread, cheese, oranges etc.
 - The length of pendulum that takes one second to swing end-to-end is called a meter (simple way to measure it).
 It takes the same amount of time regardless how high you drop it.
 - Zebra and donkey or horse can mate and weird creatures appear afterwards.